MicrosoftDocs/visualstudio-docs/mac/open-multiple-solutions.md

 ---
 title: "How to: Open multiple solutions"
-description: This document provides ways to open more than one solution in or more than one of Visual Studio for Mac.
+description: Learn how to open more than one solution in Visual Studio for Mac and how to open more than one of instance of the application.
 author: asb3993
 ms.author: amburns
 ms.date: 07/19/2018